GAM-team/GAM/wiki/Users-Drive-Copy-Move.md

 * `copysubfilesownedby notusers <EmailAddressList>` - Only files not owned by users in `<EmailAddressList>` are copied.
 * `copysubfilesownedby regex <REMatchPattern>` - Only files owned by users whose email addresses match `<REMatchPattern>` are copied.
 * `copysubfilesownedby notregex <REMatchPattern>` - Only files owned by users whose email addresses do not match `<REMatchPattern>` are copied.

+### By default, GAM displays a message referencing files and folders not selected for copying by the options above.
+* `suppressnotselectedmessages false` - Do not suppress these messages; this is the default
+* `suppressnotselectedmessages [true]` - Suppress these messages

 ### Specify a new name for the file/folder
 * `newfilename <DriveFileName>` - The copied file/folder will be named `<DriveFileName>`